junxit/us-congress-bills-115/metadata.md

 - 2017-12-20 — Motion to reconsider laid on the table Agreed to without objection.
 - 2017-12-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 700). (text: CR 12/18/2017 H10161)
 - 2017-12-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 700).(text: CR 12/18/2017 H10161)
+- 2017-12-21 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.